SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_pwm_driver_si8711cc/README.md

 **Note:**

-- Make sure the Third-party Hardware Drivers Extension already be installed.
-If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_Drivers_extension/blob/master/README.md).
+- Make sure that the SDK extension already be installed.
+If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 - Third-party Hardware Drivers Extension must be enabled for the project to install "Si8711CC - PWM Driver Click (Mikroe)" component.

 ## How It Works ##

 - You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like Tera Term to receive the data from the USB.
-In this example, we build a simple application that generate a PWM signal with frequency = 1000Hz, and duty level = 10% at startup.
+In this example, we build a simple application that generates a PWM signal with frequency = 1000Hz, and duty level = 10% at startup.
 This duty level will be increased by 10% each 2000ms.
-If duty level >= 100% then duty level will be set to 10%.
+If the duty level >= 100% then the duty level will be set to 10%.
 - A screenshot of the console output is shown in the figure below:

   ![usb_debug](image/log.png "USB Debug Output Data")